b2binpay/api-php/examples/README.md

 ```bash
 php -S localhost:8000
 ```
-and open url in your browser:
+then open url in your browser:
 ```
 http://localhost:8000/createBill.php
 ```